liorghub/SONiC/doc/ztp/inband_ztp.md

 ![config-setup](images/config-setup.svg)

-- Create the following files using sonic-cfggen:
+- If config_db.json file does not exist, create the following files using sonic-cfggen:
-1. config_db.json (using ztp-config.j2) with 3 tables: DEVICE_METADATA, ZTP, PORT and COPP_TRAP
+1. config_db.json (using ztp-config.j2) with 4 tables: DEVICE_METADATA, ZTP, PORT and COPP_TRAP
 * DEVICE_METADATA table data (product name, serial number) are being read using decode-syseeprom command.
-* ZTP table data (ZTP_INBAND, ZTP_IPV4, ZTP_IPV6) are being read from file called defaults.py, this file holds ZTP defines (sub features admin state, helper files location, etc.).
+* ZTP table data (ZTP_INBAND, ZTP_IPV4, ZTP_IPV6) are being read from file called defaults.py, this file holds all ZTP defines (sub features admin state, helper files location, etc.).
 * PORT table data (alias, lanes, admin_status etc.) are being read from platfrom.json by HWSKU (if ZTP_INBAND is disabled, ports admin state is set to down).
 * COPP_TRAP table data are the DHCP traps needed for ZTP SAI_HOSTIF_TRAP_TYPE_DHCP_L2 and SAI_HOSTIF_TRAP_TYPE_DHCPV6_L2 (more details at [3.1.4 SWSS COPP](#314-swss-copp))
-2. /etc/network/ifupdown2/policy.d/ztp_dhcp.json (using ifupdown2_dhcp_policy.j2): this file contains DHCPv6 related configuration (e.g. DUID:DHCP unique identifier type).
+2. /etc/network/ifupdown2/policy.d/ztp_dhcp.json (using ifupdown2_dhcp_policy.j2): this file contains DHCPv6 unique identifier type for each interface, we use LL (link-layer address).

 - Run config reload to load the newly created config_db.json, stop ZTP process if running and delete ZTP json to prepare for a new ZTP session.